-The Assignment is being progressed since the signing of contract, with the inception report submitted, completion of physical surveys, and feasibility report submitted.
+The Assignment is being progressed since the signing of contract, with the inception report submitted, physical surveys complete and feasibility report submitted.

 Further, the detailed project report has been finalised and is being submitted as part of this report/submission.
 Also the tender documents have been finalised and submitted under separate cover.